 The Best Wedding Day Timeline for Photography

 An 8 hour photo timeline is the most common package we sell.
 For us, this works best to ensure all the key moments of your wedding day are captured and no special moments are missed.
-Here is a rough draft and sample of a wedding day timeline with the ceremony starting at 5:30PM.
+Here is a rough draft and sample of an 8 hour wedding day with the ceremony starting at 5:30PM.
 This timeline can be adjusted accordingly, but should be a good starting point.

 1:30 PM: Photographers and / or Videographer arrive for getting ready photos.

 Capturing the details of the entire day help to tell the complete story of your wedding.
 We tell our brides to be in the finishing stages of hair and makeup when we arrive, but not in the dress yet.
 While you and your bridal party are in the finishing stages of hair and makeup, your photographer or videographer should arrive to photograph the details of the wedding that you are going to want to remember.
 These details include your dress, shoes, jewelry, and bouquet.

 2:30 PM: Bride Gets Dressed

 An hour might not seem like a lot, but depending on your schedule you should be finishing getting ready around this time.
 Many brides request that we capture the moment of them getting into their dress while others ask us to come in after they are covered.
 Either way is fine with us as this is just a matter of personal taste.
 If MOB is around, it’s nice to have them witness and even help you get into the gown along with your bridesmaids.

 On the groom’s side of things, the men should be finishing up getting dressed as well.
 We send over our 2nd photographer to take some fun shots of the guys getting ready.
 Guys have it easy…LOL!